Why support carbon markets?

 - 25%Countries representing one-quarter of the world’s economy are putting carbon markets in place.

-- 30% The Regional Greenhouse Gas Initiative has helped reduce emissions by 30% in 9 U.S. states since 2009.
+- 40% The Regional Greenhouse Gas Initiative has reduced power sector carbon emissions by more than 40% since 2005.

 - $12 billionAfter California announced a cap on carbon in 2006, more than $12 billion in clean energy venture capital has flown into the state, a figure higher than all other states combined.